Juan-Jones/adablog/src/content/blog/make-money-on-youtube.md

 ## Ways to Make Money on YouTube

-Making money on YouTube is a fantastic way to turn your passions into profit.
-By creating engaging content that resonates with viewers, you can attract a loyal audience and monetize through ads and sponsorships.
+[Starting a YouTube channel](/blog/how-to-start-a-youtube-channel) is a fantastic way to turn your passions into profit.
+By creating engaging content that resonates with viewers, you can easily make money on YouTube.
 Building a vibrant community around your channel opens doors to additional income streams like merchandise sales and memberships.
 Additionally, leveraging affiliate marketing can boost your earnings by recommending products you love.

 ### Join the YouTube Partner Program